 A tall, commanding woman, Edna Lewis was also a giant in the culinary world as well as in life.
-The granddaughter of freed slaves, Edna would grow up to be a great chef, culinary ambassador, and caretaker of genuine Southern cooking.
-She would inspire a generation of young chefs and ensure that the traditional folkways of the South would not be forgotten.
+The granddaughter of formerly enslaved people, Edna would grow up to be a great chef, culinary ambassador, and caretaker of genuine Southern cooking.
+In her lifetime, Edna would inspire a generation of young chefs and ensure that the traditional folkways of the South would not be forgotten.
 More than a skilled cook, Edna Lewis touched the lives of those around her with grace and the beauty of life.
 She died in 2006 at the age of 89.

 Early Cooking Lessons